e-c-k-e-r/vall-e/docs/README.md

 However, while this solution boasts being lightweight, there are some caveats for its given size
 * its at capacity on what it *can* do without additional tasks to augment it further
   * post-fixing it with additional layers glued on doesn't seem to offer very much improvement (12 => 16 layers)
-* wrangling it is a bit of a chore, as some voices work fine under the `AR` but not the `NAR-len`, and vice-versa
-  * some voices outright refuse to work without LoRA training
-  * some sampler settings works on some voices, but others need some tweaking
+  * the only bet is to feed it more data and see how it fares, since the model is still grossly undertrained compared to the 50K+ hour behemoths.
 * subjugating an existing LLM architecture is a bit of a pain, as I would *love* to make full use of LLaMA niceties
-  * `hf`-ifying it is possible, but it'd be a chore to set up the tokenizer properly
+  * `hf`-ifying it is possible, but due to the nature of summed audio embeddings and split classifiers, it's not as plug-and-play as I would like for inferencing.
-* multi-lingual support is a bit of an afterthought
+* speaker similarity is rather mediocre for unseen speakers, the model isn't as robust for mapping speakers to its latent space as it is for seen speakers.
+* despite being rather robust, some vocal stutters makes it way in.

 ## Notices and Citations